JatinAgrawal0/JatinAgrawal0/README.md

 ### Some Highlights
 📌 Software Engineer at ONE BCG
-📌 400 problems solved on Leetcode with a 400+ day streak 🥇 Graduated with a B.Tech in Computer Science from Chandigarh University with 8.10/10 CGPA
+📌 400 problems solved on Leetcode with a 400+ day streak <br />
+🥇 Graduated with a B.Tech in Computer Science from Chandigarh University with 8.10/10 CGPA
 📌 Published  Research Papers in leading conferences and journals